Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 **Sleep** <br>_800 SP, S._

 :   This grenade releases a cloud of sedative mist that fills a **20-foot-radius :aoe-sphere: Sphere**, then dissipates.
-Each creature in that area must succeed on a **:d20-save: CON Save (DC 14)**{ .d20 } or have the ^^Unconscious^^ condition for 1 hour.
+Each creature in that area must succeed on a **:d20-save: CON Save (DC 14)**{ .d20 } or have the **Unconscious**{ .cond } condition for 1 hour.
 The condition ends on a creature early if the creature takes damage or if another creature uses an Action to shake it awake.

 **Smoke** <br>_500 SP, S._